NarendarK29/quant-finance/README.md

 Contains my projects for the Machine Learning and Reinforcement Learning in Finance Specialization offered by NYU via Coursera.

 ### Quandl
+Contains my tutorials on the fundamentals of Quandl.
+Learn the basics with both Python and R.

 ### Quantopian-Tutorials